-Grantee Shanti Project / Pets Are Wonderful Support ("PAWS") HSA Human Services Agency IADL Instrumental Activities of Daily Living are activities related to independent living and include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry, and using a telephone.
-Isolation For the purpose of this program, isolation is defined as combination of 2 or more of the following factors: self-reported feelings of isolation, mild to moderate depression, lack of natural or reliable supports, chronic illness or conditions, need for emotional and practical support, lack of engagement with available community-based, natural or social supports, and other additional factors that indicate 1:1 in home and wraparound support would be beneficial.
-LGBTQ+ An acronym/term used to refer to persons who self-identify as non-heterosexual and/or whose gender identity does not correspond to their birth sex.
+IADL Instrumental Activities of Daily Living are activities related to independent living and include preparing meals, managing money, shopping for groceries or personal items, performing light or heavy housework, doing laundry, and using a telephone.
+Isolation For the purpose of this program, isolation is defined as combinations of 2 or more of the following factors: self-reported feelings of isolation, mild to moderate depression, lack of natural or reliable supports, chronic illness or conditions, need for emotional and practical support, lack of engagement with available community- based and support networks, and other additional factors that indicate 1:1 in home and wraparound support would be beneficial.
+LGBTQ+ An acronym/term used to refer to persons who self-identify as non - heterosexual and/or whose gender identity does not correspond to their birth sex.
 This includes, but is not limited to, lesbian, gay, bisexual, transgender, genderqueer, and gender non-binary.
 Low Income Having income at or below 300% of the federal poverty line defined by the federal Bureau of the Census and published annually by the U.S. Department of Health and Human Services.
-This is only to be used by consumers to self-identify their income status, not to be used as a means test to qualify for the program.
+This is only to be used by clients to self-identify their income status, not to be used as a means test to qualify for the program.
 Medically Vulnerable At risk for serious medical complications or unnecessary hospitalization because of deficits in three or more Instrumental Activities of Daily Living (IADLs) due to a medical condition.
 Minority An ethnic person of color who is any of the following: a) Black - a person having origins in any of the Black racial groups of Africa, b) Hispanic - a person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish or Portuguese culture or origin regardless of race, c) Asian/Pacific Islander - a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United States Territories of the Pacific including the Northern Marianas, d) American Indian/Alaskan Native - an American Indian, Eskimo, Aleut, or Native Hawaiian.
 Source: California Code of Regulation Sec.
 7130.
 Older Adult Person who is 60 years or older, used interchangeably with senior.
+OCP Office of Community Partnerships

-OCP Office of Community Partnerships (Previously Office on the Aging/OOA) Peer Support Includes the use of paid staff, student-interns, and peer support volunteers.
-Peer support services include emotional and practical support via regular interactions with clients such as social visits, accompaniment to appointments or events, and other assistance.
 SOGI Sexual Orientation and Gender Identity; Ordinance No. 159-16 amended the San Francisco Administrative Code to require City departments and contractors that provide health care and social services to seek to collect and analyze data concerning the sexual orientation and gender identity of the clients they serve (Chapter 104, Sections 104.1 through 104.9).